Inside: Fishbowl Speaking Activity in Spanish Class. Fishbowl Interpersonal Speaking Spanish class assessment and activity.

 I was a proud mama bear at how even those students who are not big supporters of immigration, discussed how they have compassion for children and refugees in certain situations.
 To me, building this empathy for others is so important, and I was very pleased with how positive the whole discussion was.

-On a management side for me, completing this activity in the future, I need a better system of accountability.
-It would be helpful to have simple tally marks or check boxes for students to self and/or peer evaluate how many time each person asks a question, responds, adds a supporting detail, or helps drive the conversation.
+On the management side for me, completing this activity in the future, I need a better system of accountability.
+It would be helpful to have simple tally marks or check boxes for students to self and/or peer evaluate how many times each person asks a question, responds, adds a supporting detail, or helps drive the conversation.
 This would help students realize if they are dominating the conversation, and to try to encourage them to specifically ask the opinions of those who do not volunteer answers as easily.

 Overall, I am glad I tried something new and at the end both sections asked to do a fishbowl again!

-Other Interpersonal Speaking
+Other Interpersonal Speaking in Spanish Class

 - If you are looking for more ideas, check out 10 awesome speaking activities.